 All types of compensation and benefits are subject to the specific corporate governance requirements that apply to a company based on its corporate governance structure.
-Under the May 2015 amendment of the Companies Act, a stock corporation may be composed of one of three corporate governance structures:
+Under the Companies Act, a stock corporation may be composed of one of three corporate governance structures:

-- · a company with auditors;
+- a company with auditors;

 - a company with three committees; or

-- · a company with an audit committee.
+- a company with an audit committee.